aem-design/docker-dispatcher-sdk/README.md

 #### ARM64 Known Limitations

-- **mod_qos disabled**: The `mod_qos` (Quality of Service) Apache module is automatically disabled on ARM64 builds due to binary incompatibility.
+- **Incompatible Apache modules disabled**: The following Apache modules are automatically disabled on ARM64 builds due to binary incompatibility:
+  - `mod_qos` (Quality of Service) - unsupported relocation type 1
+  - `mod_security2` (ModSecurity WAF) - unsupported relocation type 7

   All other functionality remains intact.
+These modules are compiled for x86_64 and require ARM64-specific builds.

 ### Monitoring Pipeline Status